ValeriTodorov01/Drone_potholes/README.md

 This repository contains code and resources for a drone equipped with fire detection and pothole/object detection capabilities.
 The repository is organized into two main sub-folders:

-1. **fire-detection**: This folder contains the logic and code for fire detection using Python.
+1. **Fire-Detection-System**: This folder contains the logic and code for fire detection using Python.
 The fire detection algorithm is designed to run on the drone's onboard computer and identify the presence of fires in the drone's surroundings.

 2. **pothole-and-object-detection**: This folder contains the logic and code for pothole and object detection using Python.
 The algorithm is designed to help the drone identify potholes and other objects on the ground, ensuring safe navigation and obstacle avoidance.

 ## Repository Structure

 Here's an overview of the repository's structure: (needs to be finished)

 ```
-drone-fire-pothole-detection/
+Safty drone/
 │
-├── fire-detection/
+├── Fire-Detection-System/
+│   ├── Alarm Sound.mp3        //an alarm for signalling that fire is detected
 │   ├── fire.mp4               //an example video for fire
-│   ├── fire_detection.py      //the code for fire detection
+│   └── fire_detector.py      //the code for fire detection
-│   ├── Alarm Sound.mp3        //an alarm for signalling that fire is detected
-│   └── data/
 │
 ├── pothole-and-object-detection/
+│   ├── object_recognition/      //a folder containing the main files for the object detection AI
 │   ├── pothole_coordinates/     //a folder containing imgs and txt files for found potholes
-│   ├── object_recognition/      //a folder containing the main files for the object detection AI
+│   ├── pothole_img/             //a folder containing raw imgs
 │   ├── project_files/           //a folder containing the main files for the pothole detection AI
-│   ├── training_files/
+│   ├── training_files/          //a folder containing files for the data processing
 │   ├── camera_video.py          //file for live detection from local camera or from other video source
-│   ├── image.py                 //file only for finding potholes in a given image
+│   ├── pothole_by_image.py      //file only for finding potholes in a given image
 │   └── (some examples for testing)
 │
 ├── main.py                      //the main file that should be run
 |
-├── requirements.txt             //file with the requirements for the project
+├── requirements.txt             //file with the needed libraries for the project
 │
 ├── LICENSE
 └── .gitignore